Mooseville University Teaching Philosophy

 -

-All MU classes have a real-world, practical application foundation at their roots.
-By using actual clients, products, services, and scenarios students become better equipped to enter their careers work-ready.
+All our classes have a real-world, practical application foundation at their root.
+By using actual clients, products, services, and scenarios, students become better equipped to enter their careers work-ready.

-Whether it's creating a crisis scenario for a live press conference, hosting a campus-wide arts festival, or requiring a musical performance with accompanying live DVD, every class has practical application woven into its fabric.
+Whether it's creating a crisis scenario for a live press conference, hosting a campus-wide arts festival, or requiring a musical performance with accompanying live DVD, every class has practical application woven into its fabric so that students can start building their skill set and beefing up their resume on day one.

-We use a variety of examples to supplement lecture material.
-Information is current, and our hooves are on the pulse when it comes to trends, marketing tactics, and pop culture.
+We prefer a variety of examples to supplement lecture material.
+Information is current, and our hooves are on the pulse when it comes to trends and pop culture.

-Advertising and PR don't exist in a vacuum, and we strive to incorporate all areas of Mass Communication into our curriculum to better enhance our students' skill set.
+Advertising and PR don't exist in a vacuum, and we strive to incorporate all areas of Mass Communication into our classes to better enhance students' skill sets.

-Students might not understand the fast-paced style at first but, in the end, most forget they're in an academic environment and eagerly dive headfirst into the learning experience.
+Students might not understand the hands-on learning style at first but, by the end, most forget they're in an academic environment and dive headfirst into a learning experience.